Khazul/roon-extension-deep-harmony-release/README.md

 * Associate Harmony activities with Roon zones for transport and other control

 * Volume step up/down and mute/unmute from within Roon UI

+* Volume control of Roon Ready devices and DACs in device volume mode and some other extensions

 * Select/standby activity from within Roon UI